-It is worth noting, however, that this is one of Cabo’s busiest events, with thousands of people flocking to the area to celebrate.
-Therefore, if you’re not a fan of crowds, it might be best to enjoy the more reserved daytime celebrations before finding a place to relax for the evening.
-However, you’re sure to still hear the music from many locations in the town, possibly even when enjoying a sunset cruise.
+Although, if you’re not a fan of crowds, it might be best to enjoy the more reserved daytime celebrations before finding a place to relax for the evening.
+And of course, you’ll surely still hear the music from many locations in town, possibly, even when enjoying a sunset cruise!

 Relax on a comfortable yacht while your captain navigates the enchanting waters of the Sea of Cortez and the Pacific Ocean.
 To elaborate, enjoy an array of incredible sailing experiences including day sailing, diving, sunset cruises, whale watching and visiting great locations like El Arco de Cabo San Lucas.
 And, consider a cruise for family reunions, romantic cruises, or celebrating an event.

 Cabo Sailing operates only with well-equipped, high-end luxurious sailboats and yachts.
 All their vessels come with custom-made padded lounging areas, large shaded seating, and other amenities to make your experience safe, fun and comfortable.
 Also, Cabo Sailing has over 10-years of experience in the waters around Los Cabos, so you can be assured of having the best and safest adventure.